adityapandeyz/flutter_tests/README.md

 ```

 #### **2. Configuring Golden Tests**
-In your test file, set up the `GoldenToolkit` and write a golden test:
+In the test file, set up the `GoldenToolkit` and write a golden test:

 ```dart
 import 'package:flutter_test/flutter_test.dart';